Linking with x86 shared library on Linux x64

 Understanding x86 Shared Libraries

 An x86 shared library is a file that contains compiled code, data, and resources that can be shared among multiple applications at runtime.
-Shared libraries are loaded into memory only when required by an application, reducing memory footprint of application.
-Shared libraries are commonly used to share code among multiple applications, or to provide additional functionality to an application.
+Shared libraries are loaded into memory only when required by an application, reducing the memory footprint of the application.
+They are commonly used to share code among multiple applications or to provide additional functionality to an application.

 Linking with x86 Shared Libraries